Canadian Immigration Courts and Administrative Tribunals

 - Economic immigration applications include the Express Entry, the Federal Self-employed class, the Provincial Nominee Programs, and the Start-up Visa.

 - Authorization to Return to Canada (ARC) applications

 - Permanent residency applications as caregivers or under the Humanitarian and Compassionate Considerations (H&C)

-If an immigration officer refuses any of these applications or if your appeal to the IAD or the RAD is dismissed you may have the opportunity to file for Judicial Review (JR) under section 72 of the IRPA.
+Suppose an immigration officer refuses any of these applications or your appeal to the IAD or the RAD is dismissed.
+In that case, you may have the opportunity to file for Judicial Review (JR) under section 72 of the IRPA.
 The Federal Court of Canada holds Judicial Review hearings.
 If they allow the JR, the matter will go back to the immigration authorities or the IRB for a second review.
 Sometimes JR hearings are because the processing has taken a long time.

-Citizenship judges take care of the citizenship applications and they may call the applicants for interviews, but the process is not a court-like process.
-While the citizenship judges are independent from the immigration authorities they are not considered judicial officers.
+Citizenship judges take care of the citizenship applications, and they may call the applicants for interviews, but the process is not a court-like process.
+While the citizenship judges are independent of the immigration authorities, they are not considered judicial officers.

 If you wish to visit or move to Canada, please fill out our free assessment form.
 We will review it for free, but we will contact you only if we find an opportunity for you.
 Alternatively, you may book a consultation session.
 Consultation sessions are not free, but you will receive formal advice from a licenced practitioner.